 This is just one example of the potential benefit of using a Revocable Living Trust to avoid probate.
 Revocable Living Trusts are also helpful should your desired method of distribution be more complicated.
 For instance, you may want a portion of your assets to go to your grandchildren but perhaps they are all teenagers right now.
 You could set up your Trust such that your grandchildren won’t received their share of the assets until they each reach the age of 25.
 On the other hand, you may have an adult daughter with a developmental disability who wouldn’t be able to manage her share of the assets upon your death.
 In that case, you may choose to have her share of the assets continue to be held by the Trust after your death so the Trustee can manage her share for her.
 Situations like the two just mentioned can only be handled through a Revocable Living Trust—they cannot be accomplished through joint tenancy or beneficiary designations.

 One last point—a Trust by itself is worthless unless the Trust has been funded.
-Once the Trust document is drawn up according to your wishes and has been signed, you much transfer your assets into the Trust.
+Once the Trust document is drawn up according to your wishes and has been signed, you must transfer your assets into the Trust.
 This means you will need to re-title your assets, such as real estate, stocks and CD’s in the name of your Trust.
-(Retirement Plans and IRAs should not be placed in a Trust.)
+(Retirement Plans and IRAs are treated differently, so consult an elder law attorney.)

 Though having a Revocable Living Trust in place can help you simplify the administration of your financial affairs after your death and ensure your wishes are carried out, there are a lot of issues to consider when deciding if a Trust is right for you.
 A good elder law attorney can help you with this decision.